CorrosiveTruths/corrosivetruths.github.io/_posts/2020-03-08-encoding-for-youtube.md

 # Capture

-Nine games were chosen for capture that I felt captured a variety of encoding challenges, from slow-paced 30fps games with flat block-colour menus to a 60fps colourful racing game as well as some games I thought would be a challenge for both the encoders and the quality assessment.
-Games were chosen because they represent things youtube gamers would actually be uploading rather than using open source movies.
+Nine games were chosen for capture that I felt represented a variety of encoding challenges, from slow-paced 30fps games with flat block-colour menus to a 60fps colourful racing game as well as some games I thought would be a challenge for both the encoders and the quality assessment.
+Games were chosen because they represent things YouTube gamers would actually be uploading rather than using open source movies.

 We all love [Big Buck Bunny](https://peach.blender.org/) and his wacky adventures, but it's almost, but not quite, entirely unlike game footage.